The Untitled Chair Project

 Doug & me, Denver Colorado, 1997

 Some people run marathons, play polo, or climb mountains to support a cause.
 I use photography and art.
-It gives us a creative, positive platform to talk about things that truly matter—like the need for stem cell donors, the people still waiting for a match, and the lives we've lost along the way.
+This gives us a positive, creative platform to talk about things that truly matter, like the need for registered stem cell donors.

-The Untitled Chair Project isn’t just about taking pictures—it’s about creating a shared experience that brings light, love, and meaning to the people involved.
-And in doing so, it helps spread the message one person, one story, and one image at a time.
+The Untitled Chair Project isn’t just about taking pictures.
+It’s about creating a shared experience that brings light, love, and meaning to the people involved.
+In doing so, it helps spread the message one person, one story, and one image at a time.

 Copyright © 2025 The Untitled Chair Project - All Rights Reserved.